Icon of Christ of Latomos: Composition

+Detail of the beardless face of Christ in the Latomos icon.

 Due to the Icon of Christ of Latomos enigmatic origin, "Researchers have differing interpretations of this composition."
 The artistic style is speculated to be from the Palaeologan Period, starting in 1261.
 In form, the mosaic icon presents an image of Christ in the center, surrounded by an aureole of light and sitting upon a rainbow.
 Remarkably, the image of Christ does not have a beard, which was uncommon in the Byzantine iconography of the time.
 This possibly suggests youth.
 Surrounding the aureole are four creatures holding the Gospel books from the Book of Revelation, which represent the four Gospel writers.

+Detail of the figure on Christ's right, his hands raised in a sign of amazement.

 The image of Christ is surrounded by a rocky landscape that funnels down into four rivers (representing the four rivers of Paradise according to the Stavros Niarchos Foundation and Migrations in Visual Art.) to a lake with seven fish in it.
 On either side of the image of Christ are two figures; one standing with hands raised and the other sitting with his chin in his palm and an open book in his lap.